By Liz Swedock

 I’m a salaried employee and my employer told me they’re implementing a pay cut, can they do that?

-My employer is forcing me to go into work, can they do that?
+My employer is forcing me to go to work, can they do that?

 This is where we get into more complicated answers.
 If your employer is lawfully open, the short answer is usually yes, they can require employees to come to work, or risk termination for cause.

-If I refuse to go into work because I am uncomfortable about the virus risk, can my employer legally fire me?
+If I refuse to go to work because I am uncomfortable about the virus risk, can my employer legally fire me?

-Similar answer to above “ usually, yes.
+A similar answer to the above is usually, yes.
 If the business is lawfully open, they can require employees to go to work or face termination.

 What if I requested to be allowed to work from home and my employer said no?